 Also, if you use a CDN, you’ll speed up your site naturally, and also, you will save lots of resources and the execution time will be faster.
 I only recommend MaxCDN as the real and the most secure platform.

 Now, let’s fix the problem in the shared hosting environments, especially.

-We will try to increase the execution time on your server, it’s the first thing to verify, as the error talks about the time in the connection.
-That means a probable issue with the maximum execution time.
+We will try to increase the execution time in your server, it’s the first thing to verify, as the error talks about the time in the connection.
+That means probable issues with the maximum execution time.
 The first thing that you need is the “php.ini” file in your server.

 Please remember, WordPress will not add this file to your blog.
 It’s the server configuration and the hosting company is the only one who can manage that file, and let their customers edit it or not.
 If you find the file, but you can’t edit it, then, you need to contact your hosting customer support.
 Then, and ask them to increase your maximum memory limit.